Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Stop-AzureRmRecoveryServicesAsrJob.md

 PS C:\> $currentJob = Stop-AzureRmRecoveryServicesAsrJob -Job $Job
 ```

-Starts stopping the passed job and returns the job for tracking.
+Attempts to stop the specified job and returns an updated ASR job object.

 ## PARAMETERS

 ### -InputObject
-{{Fill InputObject Description}}
+Input Object: Specify the ASR job object corresponding to the ASR job to be stopped

 ```yaml
 Type: ASRJob